dsoprea/GDriveFS/README.md

 # GDriveFS

-An innovative FUSE wrapper for Google Drive developed under Python 2.7 .
+An innovative *FUSE* wrapper for *Google Drive* developed under *Python 2.7*.

-I could use some help in testing GDriveFS.
+I could use some help in testing *GDriveFS*.
 Please let me know if you find issues.